akshaybabloo/php-mysql-notes/README.md

       Require all granted
   </Directory>
   ```
-12. Lastly, Test the configuration made `sudo apachectl configtest`, this should reply `Syntak ok`.
+12. Lastly, Test the configuration made `sudo apachectl configtest`, this should reply `Syntax ok`.
 Then restart Apache, `sudo apache2 restart`.
 13. Open the web browser and type in `http://localhost/~akshayrajgollahalli/` this should say `hello`.

 **OR**

 **Using Virtual Hosting**

-I will be following a different approach called virtual hosting, this will work for all types of Mac OS X. It is like creating a `*.com` but for your local Apache server.
+I will be following a different approach called virtual hosting; this will work for all types of Mac OS X. It is like creating a `*.com` but for your local Apache server.

 Do the following: